Skip top navigation Skip to main content

 Program Features

-• Apply your classroom knowledge in student media outlets including Lasell Community Television (LCTV) and WLAS radio.
+• Opportunities for students to apply their knowledge in student media outlets including the 1851 Chronicle print and digital newspaper, Lasell Community Television (LCTV) and WLAS radio.

 • The program culminates with students completing at least one required internship and a capstone experience in which they develop a digital portfolio to showcase their undergraduate projects and skills.